helloeunjinhong/helloeunjinhong.github.io/_posts/2023-02-01-isolation.md

 ### Description
-3D first person horror escaping game implemented with Unreal Engine 5
+**Isolation** is a 3D first person horror escaping game implemented with Unreal Engine 5, which is inspired by the online urban, *The Backrooms* series.

 ### Summary
 * **Role** :  Programmer